 Breath and Blood Tests in Texas DWI Cases

-Getting charged with a DWI in Houston can feel isolating and overwhelming.
-The criminal defense team at the Westbrook Law Firm is here to make sure that you never face the aftermath of a drunk driving stop alone.
+Being charged with a DWI in Texas can feel isolating and overwhelming.
+The criminal defense team at the Westbrook Law Firm is here to make sure you never alone after an arrest.

-We have 20 years of experience helping people just like you get their lives back on track after being charged with DWI.
+Over the last 20 years, we’ve helped hundred of clients – just like you – avoid a conviction and protect their lives.
 We want to help you, too.
 Our focus is entirely on our clients – regardless of the criminal charge.

 A breathalyzer is a device that detects alcohol.
 Police officers use breathalyzer tests to estimate the amount of alcohol in a driver’s system.
 Breathalyzer tests are typically conducted in the field when an officer pulls you over.
 Most states require suspected drunk drivers to submit to a breath test.
 Texas law assumes that every driver has automatically consented to a breathalyzer test after arrest.